nishalbarman/renting-app/README.md

-# RENTING_APP
+# Monorepo for Application

-## What's inside?

-Inside this monorepo we have 3 different repo's -- Admin, Native, and Server;

-- admin
+This monorepo contains three distinct repositories, each dedicated to a specific component of our application.

+## Admin Repository (admin)

-  - Admin contains the source code for admin panel. created with ReactJS (vite).
+- Source code for the admin panel.
-- native
+- Developed with ReactJS using Vite as the build tool.

+## Native Repository (native)

-  - Native contains the source code for the native application, created with expo react native.
+- Source code for the native application.
-- server
+- Developed using Expo for React Native.

+## Server Repository (server)

-  - Server contains the source code for the server of the whole application, created with ExpressJS
+- Source code for the server powering the entire application.
+- Developed with ExpressJS.

+This modular structure allows for clear separation of concerns, making it easier to independently develop and maintain the admin panel, native application, and server components.

+Feel free to explore each repository for more details on their respective implementations.

 ## Installing the dependencies for project